 emotional support during and after a divorce.
 The age of the children

-at the time of the divorce is also a critical factor here.
+at the time of the divorce is also a crucial factor.

-Getting Your Share… which can help fathers learn more about their parental rights and prepare
+Share… which can help fathers learn more about their parental rights

-agreements that will keep you both out of court and your children happy too.
+parenting agreements that will keep you out of court and your children

-Consider this process to stay sane and happy.
-Let me help keep your family
+Consider my unique mediation process.
+Let me help keep your family happy